nametoolong/mastodon/README.md

 * [Nokolexbor](https://github.com/serpapi/nokolexbor) instead of Nokogiri in Premailer processing.

+* A rewrite of federation code, which aims to leverage the full expressive power of ActivityPub, instead of Mastodon-style experience for everyone throughout the Fediverse.

 * A record cache for status distribution.
 This slightly reduced database load when handling new statuses.

 * A hellthread filter that rejects unexpected mentions.